win120a/ACClassRoomUtil/README.md

 ACClassRoomUtil
 ============
-This is a collection about My Programs used our classroom.
+A collection use in classroom.

-These programs is licensed with Apache License. (https://github.com/win120a/ACClassRoomUtil/blob/master/LICENSE)
+These programs is licensed with Apache License.
+(You can see it at https://github.com/win120a/ACClassRoomUtil/blob/master/LICENSE)